Cloud-Based LMS: Top 10 benefits to implement it for your team

 A Learning Management System (LMS) is a software application.
 It is specifically designed to deliver and manage corporate training and educational courses.
-Thanks to technological advancements, various types of LMS platforms have been developed and used worldwide, such as Cloud-based LMS (also known as SaaS LMS), open-source LMS, Installed LMS (on-premises), and more.
+Thanks to technological advancements, various types of LMS platforms have been developed and used worldwide, such as cloud-based LMS (also known as SaaS LMS), open-source LMS, installed LMS (on-premises), and more.

 From these options, most organizations pick the right LMS type based on their budget, design, and the size of their L&D team.
 In an interesting study performed in 2023, about 94% of enterprises use cloud-based LMS with around 67% of enterprise infrastructure being cloud-based.
 This trend even accelerated in 2020 due to the pandemic.

-But, with the pandemic long over, why did this trend sustain?
+But, with the pandemic being long over, why did this trend sustain?
 The answer lies in its benefits.
 Most companies are shifting to cloud-based LMS due to their scalability and cost-effectiveness.
 Cloud-based solutions easily accommodate a growing number of users and provide significant savings by eliminating the need for extensive IT infrastructure and maintenance.

-What are Cloud-based LMS solutions?
+What are cloud-based LMS solutions?

 A cloud-based LMS is hosted on the Internet.
 It is accessible through web browsers and allows users to access training materials and courses from anywhere with an internet connection.
 This flexibility makes cloud-based LMS platforms particularly appealing to organizations with remote or hybrid workforces.
 Also, these systems are:

-• Scalable
+Scalable

-• Cost-effective, and
+Cost-effective, and

-• Often feature automatic updates
+Often feature automatic updates

-Cloud-based LMS Example
+Examples of a Cloud-based LMS

 Say there is a global marketing firm called "BrightMarketing Inc.".
 The company has offices in New York, London, and Tokyo, and remote employees scattered around the world.
 Moving on from an open course LMS, BrightMarketing Inc. decides to implement a cloud-based LMS to streamline its training and development programs.
 Let’s see how this shift helps the company under different scenarios: